IntonationStudio/FmodHotkeys/README.md

 Bonus script:
 I also made an identifier script to help me understand Fmod better so I can add more functionalities.
 All the info is dumped into the console window

+Please feel free to request new functionalities or suggest fixes to help me improve this project